user-none/isiteaster/README.md

 ### Data

-The continuer uses the volume at `/data`.
+The continuer uses the volume at `/data` for the base location of all files that can be externally managed.
+The data directory is split into sub directories for different functionality in order to allow different mount points to be used.

+- `/data/conf/`
+- `/data/images/`
+- `/data/cache/`

+#### /data/conf/

+The application configuration file is `/data/conf/isiteaster.conf`.

+#### /data/images/

-The application reads the configuration file located at `/data/isiteaster.conf`.
+The `IMAGE_DIR` parameter within the configuration file is set to `/data/images`.
-The `IMAGE_DIR` parameter is set to `/data/images`.
-Images from the host system should be mounted to `/data/images`.
-Additionally, file system caching is enabled for IP lookups and uses `/data/cache` as the cache location.
+Images as defined in the "Images" section should be mounted to this location.

+#### /data/cache/

+By default a file system cache is used to cache time zone offsets of IP address.
+If this is mounted the cache can be persisted outside of Docker.
+Instead of it managing cache data as part of a volume.

 # Packaging